impression11/minimalist-instagram-widget/readme.txt

 5. To avoid strict API limits use caching to ensure that the requests to Instagram are minimal.
 This will cache the results and the images; this however requires the plugin folder to the writable by the Plugin itself.

 == Changelog ==

+= 1.9 =
+* Increased Thumbnail and Standard images sizes up by one level

 = 1.8 =
 * Added an option to allow the retrial of images from Instagram using HTTPS.